nythrox/effects.js/README.md

 - API documentation
 - Add more core effects and better the existing ones to have a better performance
 - Expose API functions that work only with generators, and API functions that work with raw monads and continuations
+- Explain how delimited continuations work with algebaric effects, how the resume() works, what then() does, etc.
 - Create a tutorial page